-It’ll not only be easier and cause less disruption for you, it could also save you money as the trades people can complete their jobs faster and more efficiently.
+It’ll not only be easier and cause less disruption for you, but it could also save you money as the tradespeople can complete their jobs faster and more efficiently.

-Admittedly this type of scheduling things, is probably not something you’re going to use for small for small projects, but as soon as you’re tackling something slightly more complex, it’s a fantastic way of keeping an overview of what needs doing and when.
+Admittedly this type of scheduling things is probably not something you’re going to use for small projects, but as soon as you’re tackling something slightly more complex, it’s a fantastic way of keeping an overview of what needs doing and when.
 But, at the end of the day, it’s about using what works for you!